 Garry Kuchel is a registered nurse with more than 26 years of experience.
-He has been an International AIDS Society (IAS) Member since 2014.
+He has been an IAS Member since 2014.
 Garry currently works at the M Clinic, a sexual health clinic for men who have sex with men in Perth, Australia.
-He provides free, confidential testing for HIV and sexually transmitted infections (STIs), and associated services for men who have sex with men (MSM).

 Standing up for science

 The support and investment of the United States has been responsible for some of the most groundbreaking and historic health milestones in the world.
-The National Institutes of Health (NIH) has led to highly effective treatments, such as of life-saving antiretroviral therapy and pre-exposure antiretroviral prophylaxis, turning a fatal infection into a chronic, manageable one in many places.
+To better understand the full ripple effects from the US funding cuts, we talked to three IAS Members and leading scientific researchers.